ObengKojo23/Northwind-Business-Analysis-Project/README.md

 2. **Install Requirements**
    Install the required softwares by going through the requirements.md file.
 Detailed instructions and links are made avaliable within the documentation file.

 ### 5.4 Files
-- [Click here](./sql%20file/all_sql.sql) to download the `.sql` file that contains all the sql commands i used in this project.
+- [Click here](./sql%20file/all_sql.sql) to download the `.sql` file that contains all the sql commands with comments as explanation to each link of query I used in this project.
-- [Click here](./problem%20statement/Project_Statement(NorthwindTraders).docx) to download the full problem statement for this project.
+- [Click here](./problem%20statement/Project_Statement(NorthwindTraders).docx) to download a `.sql` file that contains all the SQL commands, with comments explaining each step of the queries I used in this project.
--

 ### 5.5 Reference
 - The Northwind Database was accessed and downloaded from the official [Microsoft SQL Server Samples repository on GitHub](https://github.com/Microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs).
 - Documentation on how to use the Northwind Database file can be accessed from the official [Microsoft SQL Server Samples repository on GitHub](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/northwind-pubs#readme)